 Step 3 – support planning and using the budget

-Your care co-ordinator will then work with you, and those who support you, to decide how best to use the personal health budget to meet your needs.
+Your NHS worker or care co-ordinator will then work with you, and those who support you, to decide how best to use the personal health budget to meet your needs.
 This will include your choice of how care is delivered.

-This is written in a support plan, which both you and your care co-ordinator must sign.
+This is written in a support plan, which both you and your NHS worker or care co-ordinator must sign.

 While it can take some time to set up your health budget, we will make sure that this doesn’t cause a delay in being discharged from hospital and an interim care package may be offered in these circumstances.

 The support plan sets out yours or your child’s personal health and wellbeing needs, the health outcomes you want to achieve, the amount of money in the budget and how you are going to spend it.